andis-sprinkis/snippet/sh_bypass_alias.md

 # Running a shell command shadowed by an alias

-There are several ways of doing this running a shell command shadowed by an alias.
+There are multiple ways to do this.

 Let us say that the aliased command is `ls`.

 1. Prefix the command with `\`, e.g.
     ```sh